oneapi-src/oneDNN/doc/performance_considerations/profilers.md

 See more examples in the [VTune Amplifier User Guide](https://software.intel.com/en-us/vtune-amplifier-help-tutorials-and-samples)

-## Example: profiling with Linux perf
+## Example: Profiling with Linux perf

 The following command instructs oneDNN to enable both jitdump and perfmap profiling modes and write jitdump files into `.debug` directory in the current